Cara writes...

 Cara grew up in Hockessin, Delaware (and still considers Delaware the best state of all).
 She graduated from Averett University with a degree in music before setting it aside to follow her passion of training horses and teaching riding.
 She later returned to school and earned a degree in Youth Ministry from Eastern College, spending many years hanging out with teenagers, leading Habitat for Humanity work weeks, and eating a lot of pizza.

 After marrying Nicholas Achterberg, they moved from Maryland’s Eastern Shore to York County, Pennsylvania.
 Cara switched careers again, reinventing herself as a writer mom.
+Once the kids were 'launched' and the pandemic made Nick's job remote, they relocated to their favorite place on earth, the beautiful Shenandoah Valley of Virginia.

-It wasn’t until her youngest son developed the autoimmune disorder alopecia areata that she began a quest for a healthier lifestyle.
-Cara wishes she hadn’t come so late in life to the joys of cooking, gardening, and chicken-keeping, but counts herself lucky.
 Cara is passionate about organic food, clean air, productive gardens, uncluttered lives, and real relationships.
 She also loves Belgian chocolate, Greek olive oil, and almost any cheese.

 Speaker Introduction:

-(Cara Sue Achterberg, pronounced Care-A Sue Octerberg.)
+(Cara Achterberg, pronounced Care-a Octerberg.)

 5 Fun Facts You Didn't Know About Me: